-The coronavirus has changed a lot about our daily lives.
+The coronavirus has changed a lot about our daily lives (and our homes).
 Because those infected often have delayed symptoms, this virus can spread very quickly without people knowing.
 To help slow the spread, businesses are now operating at a lower capacity and social distancing practices have been implemented when possible.
 But throughout all these changes, the biggest issue on everyone’s mind has stayed the same: how can I protect myself and my home?

 While it may not seem like it on the surface, communities across the world have been growing closer by staying apart, making joint sacrifices to protect seniors and the immunocompromised.
 But still, there are a lot of questions left to answer about how those with limited mobility and high risk (typically seniors) can get what they need in the midst of a global pandemic.
 And as the reality of shelter in place settles in, staying occupied and connecting with others becomes increasingly difficult as well.